Mijingo/docs/en/templating/tags/cache.md

 # `{% cache %}`

-This tag will cache a portion of your template, which can improve performance for subsequent requests, as they will have less work to do.
+This tag will cache a portion of your template.
+Using `cache` can improve performance for subsequent requests of the same page, as they will have less work to do.

 ```twig
 {% cache %}